 The Canon EOS 7D and the Canon EOS 60D are two enthusiast cameras that were officially introduced, respectively, in September 2009 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 17.9 megapixel.

 The side-by-side display below illustrates the physical size and weight of the Canon 7D and the Canon 60D.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is somewhat smaller (6 percent) than the Canon 7D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably smaller (6 percent) than the Canon 7D.
 Moreover, the 60D is markedly lighter (12 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.